isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/export-transhipment-and-transit.md

 -   Maintain records of strategic goods transactions for at least 5 years

 Please refer to Section 4.9 of the [STS Handbook](/files/businesses/SEB/STS%20Handbook%20-%20May%202022%20.pdf)

+*Local registered entities are required to take up their own Bulk Permit and the Bulk Permit shall not be transferred to any other person/company.